 About Alex Shevrin Venet:

 I believe that all students need a safe and caring school environment.
-We can create this environment through unconditional positive regard for the person and conditional response to the behaviors, recognizing the dynamic and complex lives of our students.
+We can create this environment through unconditional positive regard, recognizing the dynamic and complex lives of our students.

-I think, learn, and write about trauma-informed teaching, special education, therapeutic schools, social/emotional skill-building, supporting challenging students, alternative education, teacher-driven professional development, restorative justice/restorative discipline, and above all, the importance of authentic student-teacher relationship.
+I think, learn, and write about trauma-informed teaching, social/emotional learning, supporting challenging students, restorative practices, and educational equity.

 What I do with my time: I teach at the Community College of Vermont in Winooski as well as Castleton Center for Schools and Antioch University New England.
 I facilitate professional development for teachers and support schools as they work toward implementing trauma-informed practices.
 I work as a Community Facilitator for Edutopia, and co-organize Edcamp Vermont and the Trauma Informed Educators Network Conference.
 I’m a former school leader and teacher at a small alternative therapeutic high school near Burlington, Vermont.